caiomontenegro/course_Vue/resume.md

     - `vue.config.js`: Special vue configs.
     - `package.json`: all scripts and dependencies rountines.
     - `package-lock.json`: Dependency version security lock.
+    - `lin`: Here we configure the sintaxe patterns
+    - `.gitignore`: Here we declare the files that don't send to our repository.

 </br>
 </br>